Contact Lens Care

 Can glasses actually make your vision worse?

 Some people believe that wearing glasses will weaken your vision.
-This is because some people believe that using their eyes without glasses will eventually correct their vision, but this isn’t true.
+This is because they believe that using their eyes without glasses will eventually correct their vision, but this isn’t true.

 Will your eyes be ruined by wearing the wrong prescription glasses?